dgehringer/sqsgenerator/docs/source/installation_guide.md

     *CMake* a hint, where to find them.
 The same is true if you want to use Anacondas C++ compiler (`CMAKE_CXX_COMPILER="x86_64-conda-linux-gnu-g++"`)

     ```{code-block} bash
+    conda activate sqsgen
     cd sqsgenerator
     SQS_Boost_INCLUDE_DIR="${CONDA_PREFIX}/include" \
     SQS_Boost_LIBRARY_DIR_RELEASE="${CONDA_PREFIX}/lib" \
     CMAKE_CXX_COMPILER="x86_64-conda-linux-gnu-g++" \
+    CMAKE_CXX_FLAGS="-DNDEBUG -O2 -mtune=native -march=native" \ # optional
     pip install .
     ```

+    Once you're building *sqsgenerator* yourself it is advisable to optimize it for you machine, which is the reason for explicitly specifying compiler optimization flags via `CMAKE_CXX_FLAGS`

     In case you want to build a MPI build version you have to add `SQS_USE_MPI=ON` to the installation instructions.
-    In case you also want to link it against a specifiy MPI implementation (e. g. on a HPC cluster) you can instruct *CMake* to so, by adding `SQS_MPI_HOME` which points the installation directory
+    In case you also want to link it against a specify MPI implementation (e. g. on a HPC cluster) you can instruct *CMake* to so, by adding `SQS_MPI_HOME` which points the installation directory

     ```{code-block} bash